apache/spark/docs/apache-airflow-providers/index.rst

   :doc:`apache-airflow:howto/connection` for more details.

-When your providers are installed you can query the installed providers and their capabilities with ``airflow providers`` command.
+When your providers are installed you can query the installed providers and their capabilities with the ``airflow providers`` command.
 This way you can verify if your providers are properly recognized and whether they define the extensions properly.
 See :doc:`cli-and-env-variables-ref` for details of available CLI sub-commands.